 A few top tips:

 - If you have an on-site gym or leisure facilities at your uni, take advantage!
-Aside from sports societies, you’ll also find informal running and sport clubs set up if you look for them.
+Aside from sports societies, you’ll also find informal running and sports clubs set up if you look for them.
 Check out student union notice boards and social media groups for more info.
-That said, there’s nothing stopping you taking a jog between lectures or in the morning around campus – why not try to build it as a habit?
-Also, place like Puregym are great offering cheap prices all year round and might be closer to your student digs.
+That said, there’s nothing stopping you from taking a jog between lectures or in the morning around campus – why not try to build it as a habit?
+Also, places like Puregym are great offering cheap prices all year round and might be closer to your student digs.

 - We all know how easy it is to scoff a chocolate bar or bag of crisps on the mad dash between classes when you don’t have much and are constantly on-the-go.
-Make sure you have healthy snacks about so that when hunger grabs you in a spare moment, you have something that won’t ruin your activity efforts to enjoy.
+Make sure you have healthy snacks so that when hunger grabs you in a spare moment, you have something that won’t ruin your activity efforts to enjoy.

-- Drinking is a huge part of student culture for most but remember: there’s lots of calories and fats in booze!
+- Drinking is a huge part of student culture for most but remember: there are lots of calories and fats in booze!
 In an ideal world, none of us would be drinking alcohol, or at least, it wouldn’t have the ill-effects, but it’s always worth moderating your drinking as best you can.
 It’s very easy to forget that drinks can be just as calorific as food!

 Most beauty retailers do offer student discounts of some sort – including big ones (who all have great customer service) such as Boots The Chemist, Superdrug, Body Shop, Cult Beauty and Look Fantastic – and beauty offers but there are some top tips you can follow too, to keep yourself looking fresh and flawless:

 - Don’t wash your hair every day.
 Using too many products on your hair can strip it of its natural oils and actually make it look worse and attract grease easier.
 Instead, try doing so two or three times a week (dependent on hair type).
 Shampoo twice before conditioning: the first time cleans out the built-up dirt, and the second time to nourish and really cleanse the roots and follicles.